 This Article Applies to:

-Your devices must be scanned for missing patches before you will be able to approve any deployments or ignore specific patches.
+Your devices must be scanned for missing patches before you can approve any deployments or ignore specific patches.
 Just as with patch deployment, you can choose to scan for patches automatically or manually.
 The amount of time a scan for missing patches takes depends on the number of patches being searched for and the number of devices being scanned.

-The Patch Scan scans all devices tied to the particular policy for missing software application updates (patches).
-After a scan is completed, the results for missing patches are displayed on the Patches page and under the Patch Results tab in Device Details.
+The automatic patch scan checks all devices tied to the particular policy for missing software application updates (patches) on a recurring basis.
+After the scan completes, the results are displayed on the Patches page and under the Patches tab of the Device Detail drawer.

-- If you are performing monthly scans, please ensure the day of the month you’ve chosen occurs every month.
-For example, do not choose the 31st day of the month unless you specifically want to skip scanning on months without 31 days
+- If you decide on monthly scans, please ensure the day of the month you’ve chosen occurs every month (for example, do not choose the 31st day of the month unless you specifically want to skip installing on months without 31 days)

 - Do one of the following:

-Wait while the patch scan command runs on the target device(s).
-Missing patches will be displayed on the Patches page.
+Wait while the patch scan command runs on the selected device(s).
+After the scan completes, any detected missing patches will be displayed on the Patches page.